 Diploma of ECE

-Kia ora, my name is Rangi Tapara and I have been at creche for 22 years now.
+Kia ora, my name is Rangi Tapara and I came to Campus Creche in 1995.
 I have three boys who have been through Campus Creche.

 Head Teacher Kōwhai